Triple J Hottest 100, 2011: Top 20 Albums of 2011

 This edition was hosted by Triple J presenter Caroline Tran, instead of regular presenter Richard Kingsmill.
-It was broadcast on 11 December, the final show of "2011" for 2011.
+It was broadcast on 11 December 2011, the final show of "2011" for the year.
 It was announced that Making Mirrors won by an unprecedented margin.

-Voting was held from 25 November right until the day before the countdown (10 December).
+Voting was held from 25 November 2011 to 10 December 2011.

-Bold indicates winner of the 2011 J Award and Hottest 100.
+Bold indicates winner of the J Award for Australian Album of the Year and Hottest 100.